Do I need a licence to harm (including shoot) kangaroos?

 Non-commercially, yes.
 The 'shoot and let lie' licence condition no longer applies.

 Carcasses must not be sold, swapped or traded.
-They may be used by landholders and shooters for any non-commercial secondary purpose, including for pest animal baiting programs.
+Landholders and shooters may use them for any non-commercial secondary purpose, including for pest animal baiting programs.

 What records do I need to keep?